-Lilinonah Trail is a 5.6 mile lightly trafficked loop trail located near Newtown, CT that features a lake and is rated as moderate.
+Lilinonah Trail is a 5.6 mile lightly trafficked loop trail located near Newtown, Connecticut that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail.

 cross country skiing